jimemarc/mdtest/writing_docstrings.md

 ## Functions

-As a convention, the format we will use for docstrings is as follows:
+As a convention, the format for docstrings in topology common is as follows:

     def function_name1(param1, param2, param3):
        """